 Historically, there were 18 provincial MIS committees (listed below).
 Currently, there are 2 standing committees: Data Quality and Reporting, and Health Information Services Committee.
 The other discipline specific committees were dissolved once their mandate was completed.
-When necessary, discipline specific committees can reconvene (standing or ad hoc) to address revisions to the Standards, issues or a new mandate.
+When necessary, discipline specific committees can reconvene (standing or ad hoc) to address revisions to the Standards, issues, or a new mandate.

 - Data Quality and Reporting (Financial & Statistical Reporting)

 - Audiology

 - Clinical Laboratory

 - Electrodiagnostic, Cardiac and Vascular Laboratories

 - Food Services Administration

 - Health Information Services

 - Medical Imaging

 - Nursing

 - Nutrition Services

 - Occupational Therapy

 - Pastoral/Spiritual Care

-- Pharmacv
+- Pharmacy

 - Physiotherapy

 - Psychology

 - Respiratory Therapy

 - Social Work

 - Speech-Language Pathology and

 - Therapeutic Recreation

-The Provincial Data Quality and Reporting MIS Committee includes a finance representative from each Regional Health Authority (RHA), Manager of Financial Analysis at the DHCS, MIS Standards Consultants at the Newfoundland and Labrador Centre for Health Information (NLCHI, hereafter referred to as the Centre), and a CIHI representative.
+The Provincial Data Quality and Reporting MIS Committee includes a finance representative from each zone within Newfoundland and Labrador Health Service (NLHS), Manager of Financial Analysis at the DHCS, the provincial MIS Standards Consultants, and a CIHI representative.
 Part of the committee's mandate is to review the provincial reporting requirements of the DHCS, issues related to data quality, discipline specific Reference Guide updates and changes, and any inconsistencies in application of the data standard (MIS Standards).